jaquilino/jaquilino.github.io/_posts/2023-01-07-dt-nexttick.markdown

 The "rowCallback" item within the "options" attribute defines a function to be invoked by the datatables object each time it adds a row to the table being constructed.
 The callback is expected to set a class of a selected set of cells in each row.
-The "set_columnn_class" method was inserted into the "<script>" section of the component.
+The "set_columnn_class" method was inserted into the "&lt;script&gt;" section of the component.
 ```
     export default {
         methods: {